airbytehq/airbyte/docs/deploying-airbyte/integrations/custom-image-registries.md

 # Custom image registry

-You can configure Airbyte to pull Docker images from a custom image registry.
+You can optionally configure Airbyte to pull Docker images from a custom image registry rather than [Airbyte's public Docker repository](https://hub.docker.com/u/airbyte).
 In this case, Airbyte pulls both platform images (e.g. `server`, `webapp`, `workload-launcher`, etc.) and connector images (e.g. Postgres Source, S3 Destination, etc.) from the configured registry.

 Implementing Airbyte this way has several advantages.